minosg/picrypt/README.md

 ## Passing in arguments to the user logic.

 Picrypt supports custom user input using the --input directive.
-Before passing on the arguemnts to the hash function, it will compare the provided keyword(token) againist the one set in the authorized_hwd.h.
-If they match, the next arguments is being passsed as custom argument.
+Before passing on the arguments to the hash function, it will compare the provided keyword(token) against the one set in the authorized_hwd.h.
+If they match, the next arguments is being passed as custom argument.

-The position of the ```--input``` arguemnt is not important as long as two extra arguments follow it.
+The position of the ```--input``` argument is not important as long as two extra arguments follow it.

 ~~~~~~